maibrains/permapix.maibrains.studio/content/english/homepage/_index.md

 ---
 banner:
   title: "Preserve your precious moments permanently"
-  content: "PERMAPIX is a service that utilizes blockchain technology to securely and permanently preserve photos.
+  content: "PERMAPICS is a service that utilizes blockchain technology to securely and permanently preserve photos.
 All photos are encrypted and safely stored, with only the owner being able to view them.
 With just a single upload, you can cherish your precious photos forever."
   image: "/images/banner.png"
   button:
     enable: true